serhattay/Truck-Simulator/README.md

 - **Queue**: Used to manage truck arrivals and departures in parking lots in a first-in-first-out (FIFO) manner.
 - **AVL Tree**: Employed for maintaining an ordered list of trucks in parking lots, ensuring efficient insertion, deletion, and retrieval operations.
-- **Object-Oriented Programming (OOP)**: The simulator is built using OOP principles, including classes, inheritance, polymorphism, and encapsulation, to create a modular and maintainable system.

 ## Installation